yavuztas/yavuztas.github.io/_posts/2019-12-10-consuming-variable-responses-in-jackson.markdown

 ---
 In addition to being another popular library of <i>JSON</i> in Java, **the [Jackson Library](https://github.com/FasterXML/jackson) is very well known for its ability to offer deep customization in an opinionated way.**

-In this article, we are going to show an alternate way by using the *Jackson Library* for the same solution which was about [how to handle variable responses in Gson](https://yavuztas.dev/java/gson/2019/10/12/consuming-variable-responses-in-gson.html).
+In this article, we are going to show an alternate way with the *Jackson Library* for the same solution which was about [how to handle variable responses in Gson](https://yavuztas.dev/java/gson/2019/10/12/consuming-variable-responses-in-gson.html).

-## Adding Dependencies
+### Adding Dependencies
 Before we start, we need to add the Maven dependencies into our project's *pom.xml:*
 {% highlight xml %}